 2.Bray to Greystones ( or vice versa)

-Another very easy walk to get to by public transport take the frequent dart service to the seaside town of Bray and walk the spectacular coastal cliff path to the charming village of Greystones which is awash with good cafes, restaurants and you guessed it; Pubs!
-It should take you about 1.5 hours to walk one way and you can either walk back the same route or across the top off the cliffs, or better still just hop on the train all the way back to Dublin .
+This is another very easy walk to reach by public transport. t Take the frequent dart service to the seaside town of Bray and walk the spectacular coastal cliff path to the charming village of Greystones which is awash with good cafes, restaurants and you guessed it; Pubs!
+It should take you about 1.5 hours to walk one way and you can either walk back the same route or across the top off the cliffs, or better still just hop on the train all the way back to Dublin.
 Simples!

 One of the great things about Dublin is that we are enveloped by mountains so we obviously had to include a bit of a hill walk .
 The Tibradden mountain trail is doable at 5k even with an almighty hangover and is well marked.

 You ideally need a lift or a car for this one– but there are ways and means by public transport .
 There is a very nice pub called the Merry Ploughboy serving excellent chicken wings to finish off your day ( surprise !)

 The very charming and historic village of Dalkey and is home to some lesser known mortals such as Bono and well worth a trip in itself.
 For the energetic however, there is a lovely steep but short walk to the to the top of Killiney head with amazing Coastal views.
 This section of Ireland’s east coast is not called the Sorrento of Ireland lightly.
 Plenty of watering holes in the village and easily accessible again by Dart – What’s not to love ?